faizshukri/placequran/README.md

 Tasks
 -----
  - Prevent batch image generation (only for new image generate, not for image that has already been generated).
 Limit maximum 10 images that can be generate in less than 3 seconds for a person.
+ - Separate bismillah from 1st verse in every surah.
+Show bismillah only when appropriate; when user request more than 1 verse start with 1st verse.
+If only 1st verse requested, no need to show bismillah.
  - Analytic. (create a simple panel, or integrate to GA)
  - Panel to ease the regeneration/deletion process of images based on any condition that can be specified
     - range of time